Disadvantages of Direct Primary Care Explained

 These coverage gaps and access issues create significant challenges that extend beyond the monthly membership fee, particularly when patients need comprehensive healthcare services.

-DPC monthly fees represent just the starting point of your healthcare expenses, not the complete picture.
+In the direct primary care model, DPC monthly fees represent just the starting point of your healthcare expenses, not the complete picture.
+The advertised monthly fee or flat monthly price can sound predictable, even though it does not include outside medical expenses.
+Some people choose DPC to save money, but how much direct primary care actually costs and total expenses still depend on what care is excluded.
 The Medical Group Management Association found in 2018 that 74% of healthcare leaders were unfamiliar with DPC costs beyond membership fees.

 Hidden Costs for Chronic Conditions

-Patients with chronic conditions face the biggest financial burden because DPC covers basic primary care but excludes most specialized treatments, medications, and procedures that chronic diseases require.
+Patients with chronic conditions face the biggest financial burden because patients often expect chronic disease management from a primary care membership plan, but DPC covers basic primary care and excludes most specialized treatments, medications, and procedures that those conditions require.
 A diabetic patient pays their monthly DPC fee plus full retail prices for endocrinologist visits, insulin, glucose monitors, and potential emergency room visits for complications.
+Office visits alone do not replace comprehensive care management for ongoing illness.
+Patients with chronic illness often need structured care plans and ongoing support beyond basic primary care.
 These additional costs quickly exceed traditional insurance copays and deductibles.

 Percentage of healthcare leaders unfamiliar with DPC costs beyond membership fees. - disadvantages of direct primary care